Dorito Casserole

 -Becky

-If you love easy dinners like this Dorito Casserole, you’ll also want to try my Slow Cooker Grape Jelly Meatballs, Spam Fried Rice, or these savory Pizza Cupcakes.
+If you love easy dinners like this Dorito Casserole, you’ll also want to try my Slow Cooker Grape Jelly Meatballs, Spam Fried Rice, this simple Chicken Pot Pie Casserole, or these savory Pizza Cupcakes and Bacon Wrapped Shrimp.

 Ingredients You Will Need